Strengthening SDG integration into our Curricula

 Through a variety of authentic assessment tasks in large core units, our students are engaging the industry and the wider community with sustainability practices by collecting and analysing information from unique real-life cases.

-Work Integrated Learning in the Faculty of Business and Law– In 2019, we revised our suite of Work Integrated Learning (WIL) unit offerings and redesigned curricula to ensure that professional ethics is assessed as part of Global Citizenship across all our WIL units.
+In 2019, we revised our suite of Work Integrated Learning (WIL) unit offerings and redesigned curricula to ensure that professional ethics is assessed as part of Global Citizenship across all our WIL units.
 We also produced a self-paced online module to create an introductory awareness of all the 17 SDG.
-This module will be piloted in 2020 with our cohort undertaking SDG focused Global Virtual WIL Consultancy experiences.
+This module was piloted in 2020 with our cohort undertaking SDG focused Global Virtual WIL Consultancy experiences.